-Will Condon enters his second season as the helm in 2018.
+Will Condon enters his third season as the helm in 2019.
 He was named the Lindenwood women’s volleyball head coach in January of 2017.

 In his first season with Lindenwood, Condon oversaw one of the top seasons in Lindenwood volleyball history.
 The Lions were 20-13, the first 20-win season in the NCAA era of Lindenwood volleyball.
 Additionally, the Lions set single-season records in kills (1,483), attack percentage (.211), assists (1,374), aces (173), digs (2,044), solo blocks (52), block assists (406) and total points (1,911).
 Condon coached two players - Megan Hellwege and Emily Wylie - who became the first All-MIAA honorees in program history.